By Jessie Festa. This guide to traveling Venice contains affiliate links to trusted partners!

 7. Do Aperitvo The Right Way

 Another awesome tour we booked was a Canal & Aperitivo Experience with Urban Adventures.
 I’m actually a guide myself for Urban Adventures in NYC, and love the company’s philosophy of helping visitors have a truly local, responsible experience.
 While we do the gondola ride in the AM (hey, you gotta!), this tour includes a private ride on a Venetian boat taxi.

 As stated above, Venice is made up of 118 islands and 150 canals, so it’s impossible to explore the entire destination on foot.
 Having a boat to take us around Venice as well as along some of the other islands like Lido and Murano gives a broader view of the destination.

 And it doesn’t hurt that on board there is Prosecco and delicious “cicchetti,” the Venetian equivalent of Spanish tapas.
-While it’s a romantic tour for Andy and I — especially with the Dolomite Mountain views — as a solo traveler I can’t help but recognize its appeal for solo travelers.
+While it’s a romantic tour for Andy and I — especially with the Dolomite Mountain views — as a solo traveler I can’t help but recognize its appeal for solo travelers in Italy.
 A small group setting laced with booze and architecture is a great way to meet other travelers.